WorkUp

 Preparing for interviews can feel overwhelming.

 For college students or new graduates, it can be intimidating trying to craft the perfect responses, especially when you don't know what to expect.
-By allowing users to conduct industry-tailored mock interviews and receive AI-assisted feedback, Workup's AI Interview feature provides students with clear guidance on how to refine their responses and build confidence for the real conversation.
+By allowing users to conduct industry-tailored mock interviews and receive AI-assisted feedback, Workup's AI Interview feature provides students with clear guidance.

 However, although this feature's capabilities were impressive, users found it difficult to navigate.
-Many users reported feeling discouraged or frustrated by the cluttered interface, which distracted from its full potential.
-For students already facing the stress of preparing for their first interviews, this added friction could make an already challenging process feel more overwhelming than it needed to be.
+Many users reported feeling discouraged or frustrated by the cluttered interface.

-- The solution: A restructured user flow to minimize friction in the interview practice experience, allowing students to focus on growth rather than navigation.
+- The solution: A restructured user flow to minimize friction in the interview practice experience.

 Research